fiskl-accounting/help-docs/docs/Glossary/accounting-terms.md

 Money that an individual or business receives in exchange for providing a good or service or through investing capital.

 ### [Income Statement](terms/income-statement.md)
 A financial statement that reports a company's financial performance over a specific accounting period.
+Also known a [Profit and Loss (P&L)](#profit-and-loss-statement-pl)

 ### [Income Tax (Business)](terms/income-tax-business.md)
 A tax levied by governments on the income of businesses.